 If you filed an Application to Adjust Status (Form I-485) because you were already in the United States, this is the location of the USCIS office that granted you lawful permanent residence.
 Although you probably received your green card by mail, the USCIS office where you were granted adjustment of status is the location where USCIS conducted the interview (and probably informed you of the approval).
 Enter the “City, State” of the USCIS office location.

 You can also find the USCIS office where you were granted adjustment of status by reviewing your green card.
 Look for the card# (application receipt number) on your card.
 This is a hidden code that may be on the front or back of your green card, depending on the year it was issued.
 The first three letters are a code for the USCIS office that granted your adjustment of status case.
-You can find step-by-step guidance and pictures of various green card examples for this question by using CitizenPath’s I-90 service.
+You can find step-by-step guidance and pictures of various green card examples for this question by using CitizenPath’s green card renewal/replacement package.